More New Zealanders than ever were on the wrong end of phishing, fraud, ransomware and malware incidents in the three months to September.

 The quarter saw the emergence of Emotet, malicious software spread by email.
 If users click on links in the message, the software will install and steal sensitive data including passwords.

 If you are confident and tech savvy, save the money you’d spend on malware.
-Invest it in making better backups so you can recover faster if hit.
+Invest it in making better backups so you can recover faster if hit by, say, a ransomware attack.
 Buy at least one local external drive and find a cloud service you can work with.